byterubpay/byterub-site/_posts/2017-09-30-logs-for-the-Community-meeting-held-on-2017-09-30.md

 # Logs

 **\<rehrar>** 0.
 Introduction
-**\<rehrar>** We would like to welcome everyone to this Monero Community Meeting!
+**\<rehrar>** We would like to welcome everyone to this ByteRub Community Meeting!
-**\<rehrar>** Link to agenda on GitHub: https://github.com/monero-project/meta/issues/121
+**\<rehrar>** Link to agenda on GitHub: https://github.com/byterubpay/meta/issues/121
-**\<rehrar>** Monero Community meetings intend to be a discussion place for  anything going on in the Monero Community.
+**\<rehrar>** ByteRub Community meetings intend to be a discussion place for  anything going on in the ByteRub Community.
 We plan to use this meeting  and future meetings to encourage the community to share ideas and  provide support.
 **\<rehrar>** Justin is at a Gophers football game today, so we can 'boo' him later.
 **\<endogenic>** boo sgp
 **\<rehrar>** 1.
 Greetings (who all's here?)